shlomenu/DSAConf2018/DSAConf2018/readme.txt

 	a concurrent syntax tree would generally be better for such a process, though its state would not so easily be frozen or inspected.
 Nor could it be used to follow stepwise through a series of recursive calls.

+	arithmetic always completes quickly precisely because it is a very balanced tree.  lopsidedArithmetic, however, produces a much less consistent result.
+If an operation seems to be looping forever, it is because it is, do not be hesitant to terminate.
+The problem of occasional non termination could probably be fixed by giving each thread its own priority level.
+However, sometimes even the single threaded case stalls.
+It is not clear that this is the only potential issue